nkyume/arknigts-auto-recruitment-tool/README.md

-# arknigts-screenshot-recruitment-tool v0.3
+# arknigts-screenshot-recruitment-tool v0.4
 ### I want to create a programm that tells which tags to choose via screenshot instead on picking tags on wiki.
 im using this something https://github.com/wesngu28/rhodesapi i dont know how to call it sorry, im new to coding

----Version 0.3 pre pre alpha---
+---Version 0.4---
+-Can take screenshot of tags now

+---Version 0.3---

 Features:
 -Can show minimal rarity of operators in combinations of tags.